-McGarth completed an art foundation course at Northampton college in the 1980’s and had no formal training in fashion or makeup but credits her mother for her love of fashion and make-up, telling Vogue in 2007, “She trained me, basically, to do the shows, right there...look at the pattern, check the fabrics, look for the make-up and begin”.
-Whilst admiring and learning from stylist Kim Bowen, McGarth got her break when she travelled to Japan with Caron Wheeler from Soul II Soul (whose make-up she had done three years previously as a favour to a friend) which led to McGarth working with i-D magazine’s at-the-time Fashion Director, Edward Enninful.
+McGrath completed an art foundation course at Northampton college in the 1980’s and had no formal training in fashion or make-up but credits her mother for her skills, telling Vogue in 2007, “She trained me, basically, to do the shows, right there...look at the pattern, check the fabrics, look for the make-up and begin”.
+Whilst admiring and learning from stylist Kim Bowen, McGrath got her break when she travelled to Japan with Caron Wheeler from Soul II Soul (whose make-up she had done three years previously as a favour to a friend) which led to McGrath working with i-D magazine’s at-the-time Fashion Director, (and now British Vogue’s editor-in-chief-) Edward Enninful.
 From here, her career went from strength to strength with her and Enninful catapulting i-D to a position of international importance and influence.
 She went on to work with some of the best photographers in fashion like Peter Lindbergh and Hemlut Newton.
-A particularly close relationship was formed with legendary photographer Steven Meisel where they have famously created every Vogue Italia cover and lead editorial story – the photographer will now rarely shoot without her.
+A particularly close relationship was formed with legendary photographer Steven Meisel, when since working together, they have famously created every Vogue Italia cover and lead editorial story – the photographer will now rarely shoot without her.

-However, McGarths career does not just stop at makeup application; she creates it too.
-In 1999 McGarth developed a line of cosmetics for Giorgio Armani who later told Vogue, “I was struck by the way she interpreted colour and by her ideas about beauty and femininity.
+However, McGrath’s career does not just stop at makeup application; she creates it too.
+In 1999 McGrath developed a line of cosmetics for Giorgio Armani who later told Vogue, “I was struck by the way she interpreted colour and by her ideas about beauty and femininity.
 She never used cosmetics to try to mask a woman”.
-Not a stranger to taking on multiple projects, her long standing relationship with fashion house Christian Dior saw her create the wild Technicolour looks including latex petals stuck to faces, vinyl lips and bodies drenched in powder paint.
-In total, McGarth was responsible for 16 years of the Maison’s couture and ready-to-wear shows.
+Not a stranger to taking on multiple projects at a time, her long standing relationship with fashion house Christian Dior saw her create the wild Technicolour looks including latex petals stuck to faces, vinyl lips and bodies drenched in powder paint.
+In total, McGrath was responsible for 16 years of the Maison’s couture and ready-to-wear shows.